-YMCA Licensed Home Child Care is licensed through the Ministry of Education.
-Licensing requires a yearly renewal with the Ministry which includes home inspections by a Ministry Advisor.
-Inspections include: ensuring that proper ratios are met; Home Child Care & Early Years Act standards are met as well as quality of programs and Self-employed Home Child Care Providers.
+All of our locations are licensed through the Ministry of Education.
+Licensing requires a yearly renewal with the Ministry which includes an inspection by a Program Advisor.
+Inspections include: ensuring that proper ratios are met; Child Care & Early Years Act standards are met as well as quality of our programs and staffing.